Relationship coaching is a highly effective alternative to marriage counseling or online relationship counseling.

-So, I work to help you collaborate to meet the needs of your relationship or marriage (like parents collaborate to meet a child’s needs).
+So, I work to help you heal old hurt and collaborate to meet the needs of your relationship or marriage (like parents collaborate to meet a child’s needs).

 The second way that my approach is different is that I believe that most people don’t need therapy, they need education and training.

 Just like you’d be dangerous on the roads if you’d never passed a driving test, so most of us are dangerous to our relationship… not intentionally, but because we never received education and training in how to ‘drive’ our relationship.